Mini Santa embroidery designs

 Attach a pin back to make a brooch, a necklace chain, or baker’s twine to make a Christmas decoration.

-Your mini Santa’s are complete!
-We hope you enjoyed Cozyblue’s mini embroidery design and will make lots this Christmas.
+Your mini Santa embroidery designs are complete!
+We hope you enjoyed Cozyblue’s mini embroidery designs and will make lots this Christmas.
+Now you’ve mastered the art of stitching mini embroidery designs check out our other embroidery patterns and free machine embroidery designs for more festive projects.